benkozi/CECE/combo-test-runner/design/feat/20260716-1647-exhaustive-maccity.md

 - A full exhaustive run is executed on demand (expected multi-hour);
-  `test-report.csv` at the output root carries one row per executed combo-test with pass/fail/skip truthfully recorded — failures analyzed as spike findings, not fixed here.
+  `test-report.csv` at the output root carries one row per executed combo-test with pass/fail/skip truthfully recorded — failures analyzed as findings, not fixed here.
 - The regular `simple-maccity` suite keeps all current outcomes.

 ---